shelbyspees/speesblog/_posts/2015-03-07-i-deleted-my-okcupid-account.md

 Or at least that's what I tell myself.
 Maybe all of this was an exercise in narcissism.
 I spent more time looking at my own profile and questions than all the other profiles put together.
 It felt how MySpace felt back in high school, but now with online shopping for cute boys.
 (So, exactly the same.)

 So it's entirely possible that each first date was just for my own entertainment.
 I love talking about myself (if you couldn't tell already) and on dates I could talk about myself while my ego was being stroked by male attention.
+And I'd usually get free food--although I always offered to pay.
+Twice.
+That's my protocol.
+If you insist after I ask "Are you sure?" then you get to enjoy whatever pleasure paying for me brings you.

 ---

+###Advice

 I really wanted to resist the advice and nagging I'd get from older women.
 I mean, what did my mom know about dating?
 She married her high school sweetheart!
 She'd say, "You can't give them everything right away.
 They have to work for it."